coruscateor/mapage/README.md

 <br/>

-When you know what you want to store you'll avoid using space unnecessary and have amore consise API that you would've had selecting everything available.
+When you know what you want to store you'll avoid using space unnecessary and have a more consise API than you would've had selecting everything available.

 <br/>